aws-solutions-library-samples/guidance-for-ecs-canary-deployments-for-backend-workloads-on-aws/README.md

 ## What are we building?

-* Two Amazon ECS Services will be deployed in an Amazon ECS Cluster, one is a low capacity service for handling the Canary traffic and the other is high capacity service to handle the live traffic
+* Two Services will be deployed in an [Amazon ECS Cluster](https://aws.amazon.com/ecs/), one is a Low Capacity service for handling the [Canary testing](https://www.optimizely.com/optimization-glossary/canary-testing/) traffic and the other is High Capacity service to handle the live traffic
-* AWS CodePipeline will be used for executing Canary releases using AWS CodeCommit, AWS CodeBuild, ECS Deployment provider and a manual approval stage
+* [AWS CodePipeline](https://aws.amazon.com/codepipeline/) will be used for executing Canary releases using [AWS CodeCommit](https://aws.amazon.com/codecommit/), [AWS CodeBuild](https://aws.amazon.com/codebuild/), ECS Deployment provider via manual approval stage
-* The container images will be stored in the Amazon Elastic Container Registry
+* The built container images will be stored in the [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/)
-* SQS Consumer sample application is deployed in AWS Fargate
+* [Amazon Simple Query Service - SQS](https://aws.amazon.com/sqs/) based Consumer sample application is deployed into [AWS ECS Fargate](https://aws.amazon.com/fargate/)
-* After sucessful release, both services will run same version of the code
+* After sucessful application release testing, both services will run same latest version of the application code

-**`⚠️ Warning`** This guidance will utilize [sample-app](sample-app) to demo the Canary release, feel free to replace it with your own application. `⚠️`
+**`⚠️ Warning`** This guidance will utilize [sample-app](sample-app) sample code to demo the Canary release, feel free to replace it with your own application. `⚠️`

 ## High Level Architecture

 ![canary-pipeline](./ecs-canary-arch.png)

 ### Architecture Components and steps
-1. Developer commits any new code changes to Software Configuration Management (SCM) tools like AWS CodeCommit.
+1. Developer commits new code changes to Software Configuration Management (SCM) tools such as AWS CodeCommit.
-2. AWS CodePipeline watches for new code changes and initiates the CI/CD pipeline to build the new container image using AWS CodeBuild.
+2. AWS CodePipeline watches for new code changes and initiates a CI/CD pipeline to build a new container image using AWS CodeBuild.
-3. After the image is built, AWS CodePipeline will initiate the ECS Deploy action.
+3. After the image is built, AWS CodePipeline will initiate an ECS Deploy action.
-4. ECS Deploy Action will deploy the change to Low capacity ECS Service to start the Canary process and waits for the manual approval.
+4. ECS Deploy Action will deploy the change to Low Capacity ECS Service to start the Canary process and wait for a manual approval.
-5. Low Capacity ECS Service will start processing messages from the SQS Queue using new version while high capacity is still using the existing version.
+5. Low Capacity ECS Service will start processing messages from the SQS Queue using new application version ("Canary") while High Capacity will still be using the existing version.
 6. Once the changes are validated, team can manually approve the Canary release to propagate the change to High Capacity ECS Service.
-7. ECS Deploy Action will deploy the change to High capacity ECS Service to complete the deployment process.
+7. ECS Deploy Action will deploy the change to High Capacity ECS Service to complete deployment process.
-8. New version is deployed to both Low Capacity and High Capacity ECS Services to process messages from SQS Queue.
+8. New application version is deployed to both Low and High Capacity ECS Services to process messages from SQS Queue.
-9. To monitor issues from new code version,  failures in processing SQS messages are sent to SQS Dead letter Queue (DLQ).
+9. To monitor issues from new application version, failures in processing SQS messages are sent to SQS Dead letter Queue (DLQ).
-10. Amazon CloudWatch Alarm will monitor the SQS DLQ depth and triggers AWS Lambda function to stop and rollback the canary release.
+10. Amazon CloudWatch Alarm will monitor the SQS DLQ depth and trigger AWS Lambda function to stop and rollback the Canary release.

 ### AWS Services in this Guidance
 The following AWS Services are used in this Guidance: